Transcendental Hodge algebra: Introduction

 \subsection{Mumford-Tate group and Hodge group}

-Mumford defined the Mumford-Tate group in \cite{_Mumford:families_}, and called in ``Hodge group'', and in most literature these terms are considered equivalent.
-However, in Zarkhin's papers, as in \cite{_Peters_Steenbrink:MHS_}, these notions are distinct.
+Mumford defined the Mumford-Tate group in \cite{_Mumford:families_}, and called in ``Hodge group'', and in literature these terms are sometimes considered equivalent.
+However, in Zarhin's papers \cite{_Zarhin:Hodge_K3_,_Zarhin:Hodge_K3_LNM_,_Zarhin:small_number_} as in \cite{_Peters_Steenbrink:MHS_}, these notions are distinct.
+We shall call it ``special Mumford-Take group''.

 Given a Hodge structure $V=\bigoplus V^{p,q}$, we consider action of $\C^*$ on $V$ where $z$ acts on $V^{p,q}$ as multiplication by $z^{p-q}$.
-Then ``Mumford-Tate group'' is a smallest rational algebraic group containing image of $\C^*$ and ``Hodge group'' a smallest rational algebraic group containing image of $U(1)\subset \C^*$
+Then ``Mumford-Tate group'' is the smallest rational algebraic group containing image of $\C^*$ and ``special Mumford-Tate group'', or ``Hodge group'', is the smallest rational algebraic group containing image of $U(1)\subset \C^*$

-We shall not pay attention to this difference, and for our purposes ``Hodge group'' is synonymous to ``Mumford-Tate'', with Mumford-Tate being the smallest rational algebraic group containing image of $U(1)\subset \C^*$.
+We shall not pay much attention to this difference.